Next Generation Air Transportation System: Elements

-NextGen encompasses many technologies, policies, and procedures.
-Changes to communications, navigation, surveillance, automation, information management, weather, and other areas are implemented after thorough safety testing.
+NextGen encompassed many technologies, policies, and procedures.
+Changes to communications, navigation, surveillance, automation, information management, weather, and other areas were implemented after thorough safety testing.

 Communications

-Controller pilot data link communications, also known as Data Communications (Data Comm), uses typed digital messages to supplement voice communications between air traffic controllers and pilots.
+Data Comm (Controller-Pilot Data Link Communications) uses digital text messages to supplement voice communications between pilots and air traffic controllers.
 Unlike voice messages, Data Comm messages sent by controllers are delivered only to the intended aircraft, which eliminates the chance of another pilot acting on instructions for another aircraft with a similar call sign.
 It avoids the chance of misunderstood messages because of busy radio chatter or variations in the way people speak, and it can be a backup if a microphone malfunctions.
 It also preserves radio bandwidth when voice communication is necessary or preferred.

 Using Data Comm, tower air traffic controllers can send pilots of equipped aircraft departure clearance instructions to read, accept, and load into their flight management system with the push of a button.
 Messages also are sent to flight dispatchers, giving everyone a shared awareness for faster reactions to changing circumstances, such as approaching thunderstorms.

 Data Comm saves aircraft time waiting to take off, particularly when routes change, which reduces fuel use and engine exhaust emissions.
 It lowers the chances of delays or cancellations when weather affects the flight route.
 Pilots and controllers also can spend more time on other critical tasks, which enhances safety.

 The first part of the program, tower service, for 55 airports finished in 2016 more than two years ahead of schedule.
 Based on the initial success, airlines requested and the FAA approved in 2017 seven more airports to receive tower service to be completed by 2019.
 The first of these airports completed was Joint Base Andrews in November 2017.
 The final airport was Van Nuys, which was completed in August 2018.
 In 2020, Cincinnati, Jacksonville, and Palm Beach were authorized to become the next three airports approved to operate Data Comm.
 Cincinnati started operating in 2021, and Jacksonville and Palm Beach began in 2022.